slate15/sim-batcher/README.md

 The settings.py file contains most of the parameters that should remain the same across runs.
 These include:

 1. GAME_APPLICATION_PATH, the filepath of the DDSPF .exe application file.
-2. GAME_OUTPUT_FILE, the filepath of the Games.csv file for the league **IMPORTANT: The league must be listed first alphabetically in the game's dropdown menu for it to be reloaded upon hitting the maximum games simulated for one batch of tests.**
+2. GAME_OUTPUT_FILE, the filepath of the Games.csv file for the league. **IMPORTANT: The league must be listed first alphabetically in the game's dropdown menu for it to be reloaded upon hitting the maximum games simulated for one batch of tests.**
 3. RESULTS_FILE, the target .csv filepath to save the game output to.
 (Can optionally be specified here, but is overridden by the -O flag in the command line execution)
 4. MAX_ITERS, an upper bound on the number of games that can be run on one league load without the game crashing.
 If the number of sim runs (-N flag) is specified to exceed MAX_ITERS, the code has methods to run a number smaller than MAX_ITERS multiple times to reach the total target number of simulated games for each strategy.
 5. ENABLE_PERSONALITIES_TABS, the number of tabs needed to reach the "Enable Personalities" checkbox with the Configuration menu open.
 (Apparently this number can vary depending on whether the FOCUS_COORDINATES clicks on the "League Settings" tab or not, usually either 16 or 17.)